Freguglia/ggfocus/README.md

 Usage
 -----

 *ggfocus* implements the *ggfocus()* function.
-(Read the function help for more information)

     ggfocus(p, var, focus_levels, focus_aes = c("color", "alpha"),
       color_focus = NULL, color_other = "black", alpha_focus = 1,
       alpha_other = 0.05)

 -   **p**: a ggplot.
--   **var**: the factor that you want to specify some specific levels (note that this can be a numeric variable that represents a factor, i.e., you gave an integer number to each 'level' or a character variable).
+-   **var**: the factor variable that you want to specify levels to focus (note that this can be a numeric variable that represents a factor, i.e., you gave an integer number to each 'level', like an integer ID or a character variable).
 -   **focus\_levels**: a vector of levels (either character or numeric) to highlight.
 -   **focus\_aes**: which aesthetics should be used to highlight the levels.
 Currently only **color**, **alpha** and **fill** are available.
+A character vector is expected.
 -   **color\_focus**: what color selected levels should have?
 It can be either one color (all equal) or character vector with one color for each level.
+This affects both **color** and **fill**.
 -   **color\_other**: color for levels not selected.
 -   **alpha\_focus** and **alpha\_other**: alpha for selcted and not
     selected levels, respectively.